 It's a remarkable number: Only $14 US buys all that food for a hungry family for at least a week.
 And of course, if you choose, there are other kits that will feed families for longer stretches of time.

 In India, people greet each other with the word "Namaste," which is a greeting of respect, or honoring, the other.
 It can also be translated as "the Sacred in me recognizes the Sacred in you."

 Please join us in feeding the hungry people of Northern India.

 Donate Money.
 Any amount helps.

 All money received, except for some basic administration and delivery fees, goes directly to food.

 Baba’s Feed Project is run by its three board members who all work on a volunteer basis.

 All clothing and other soft goods are donated to Baba’s Feed Project.
 100% of your donation goes to feeding people.

 Each kit has 13 different food items.
-Each is a staple that will sustain a family of 5 with 3 meals a day for 10 days.
+Each is a staple that will nourish and sustain a family for at least a week.
 And all for $14.00.

 Northern India can get unpleasantly cold in the winter.
 Most of the people we serve wear cotton clothing and flipflops without socks.
 There are several warmth kits to choose from to keep families warm for the winter.